Year 13: England and Wales

 In schools in England and Wales, Year 13 is the thirteenth year after Reception.
 It is normally the final year of Key Stage 5 in England and since 2015 it is compulsory to participate in some form of education or training in this year for students who finished Year 11 at an educational establishment in England.
+There is an exception to this if the individual is in full-time employment.
 Students who finished their secondary schooling at a Welsh establishment do not have to stay in education or training even if they are a resident of England.

 Those aged 17 on 31 August will become part of Year 13 on the first working day after that date.

 Northern Ireland

 In Northern Ireland, Year 13 is the first year of post-compulsory education.
 Students in Year 13 are aged between 16 and 17.
 It usually forms part of a Sixth form or Sixth-form college.

 Scotland

 The term Year 13 is not used in Scotland; its equivalent is S6 (Secondary year 6).